rdiankov/openrave/docs/source/collada_robot_extensions.rst

 Related variables, but not inserted in the electric_motor specification:

-* Stall torque - The time it takes the unloaded motor to reach 63% of its no load speed under a constant voltage, starting from rest.
+* Mechanical time constant - The time it takes the unloaded motor to reach 63% of its no load speed under a constant voltage, starting from rest.
 Proportional to the inertia of the rotor and inversely proportional to the square of the the torque constant.
 * Max. efficiency - The maximum efficiency of the motor in converting electrical power to mechanical power.
 This maximum efficiency typically occurs at high speed and low torque; the efficiency is zero at zero speed and zero torque, since the mechanical power is τω.
 * No load current - The current required to spin the motor at the no load condition (i.e., the current needed to provide the torque necessary to overcome friction).
 * Nominal current (max. continuous current) - The current that yields the maximum continuous torque.
 This maximum is determined by thermal characteristics of the motor.
 The power dissipated by the motor as heat is i2R.
 Larger currents are acceptable intermittently, but large continuous currents may cause the motor to overheat.